Water-Melon/Melon/docs/book/en/expr.md

 concat(1, "bcd") -- Both parameters are constants concat("abc", concat(bcd, "efg")) -- This example demonstrates nested function calls concat("abc", concat(bcd, "efg")) aaa concat("bcd", concat(efg, "hij")) -- This example demonstrates running multiple expressions

+-- if else
+if a then
+  var1
+else
+  func2()
+fi

+if a then
+  func1()
+  if b then
+  fi
+else
+  if c then
+  else
+  fi
+fi
 ```